tbrowder/PDF-GraphPaper/SPECS.md

 Notes
 -----

-  * It is an error to use a key that is not a class attribut.
+  * It is an error to use a key that is not a class attribute.

   * Enties are NOT case-sensitive.